peter5600/townsendmusic/README.md

 ## Objective

-Your task is to refactor the `GetProductsController` without altering its existing functionality and fixing any bugs that you may find.
+Your task is to refactor the `GetProductsController` without altering its existing functionality.

 ## Existing API Route